igor47/blog/posts/rivian-initial-review.md

 To avoid that bright light coming on whenever I exit the car to pee, I've resorted to just setting the car to "do not use energy" mode.
 It's nice that this exists -- but it also means that all the other lights don't work.

-Also, it seems like even in "do not use energy" mode, the windows still work.
+Finally, it seems like even in "do not use energy" mode, the windows still work.
-This is great -- I remember having to put the key into the Subaru and turn it on to open/close windows.
+This is great -- in my Subie, I would have to insert the key and turn the car on to get fresh air or keep out bugs/the cold.
-However, sometimes the windows *do not* work -- another bug?
+However, at least once, the windows *do not* work in that mode -- another bug?

 ## Driver+